vivekdubey/aws-cdk-examples/ecs-shared-alb/README.md

     - ECS service.
     - Taskdefinition: as per configs/example.json
     - TargetGroup: To be added to shared listener for traffic routing.

+## How to use the example?
+- Replace dummy values in `configs/example.json` as per requirements.
+- Update task-definition as per your requirements.
+[Follow docs](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-ecs-readme.html)
+- Run `cdk synth`
 ## Useful commands

  * `npm run test`         perform the jest unit tests